The Best Men's All-Mountain Skis of 2017

 The Nordica Enforcer 93 was the highest scorer in the carving category.
 One of our testers said the only reason he put the Enforcers down, was because his knees hurt from carving so hard on them.

 We rated this based on the ability to float through powder and stay on top when the snow gets deep.
 We looked for a surfy and floaty feeling rather than ones that feel like tanks.
 Almost every model is fun in perfect powder because perfect powder is fun and easy to ski!
-That being said, there were some notable differences in the performance in the soft stuff.
+There were, however, some notable differences in the performance in the soft stuff.

 With the ubiquity of rockered profiles, there are lots of people who are getting on wider versions for everyday use.
 Many all-mountain models now feature some amount of rocker in them.
 Rocker designs make for quicker and easier turn initiation, even on wide models, and help to keep the tip up and out of softer, deeper, and more variable snow conditions.